Frobenius manifolds on orbits spaces: Finite subgroups of

-For $m=2$, we fix the invariant polynomials \be u_1=x^2+y^2+z^2,\ u_2=x^2 y^2+z^2 y^2+x^2 z^2,\ u_3=(x y z)^2. \ee Then $\{u_1,u_2,u_3\}$ can be identified with the set of generators of the invariant ring of the standard representations of Coxeter groups of type $B_3$.
-Thus, applying Dubrovin's method, we get 5 Frobenius structures of the types listed in example \ref{Dualtiy poly}.

-We also get the trivial Frobenius structure of type $T_3$ using the setting of the case (2) below.
-Thus we proved that the orbit spaces of this group has 6 different Frobenius structures.
+Then $\{u_1,u_2,u_3\}$ can be identified with the set of generators of the invariant ring of the standard reflection representation of Coxeter groups of type $B_3$.
+Thus, applying Dubrovin's method, we get natural Frobenius manifold structures of types $A_3$, $B_3$ and $B_3^1$.
+We also get the natural trivial Frobenius manifold structure of type $T_3$ using the setting of the family (2) given below.
+Thus, considering the conjugate structures and Frobenius manifolds obtained in Example \ref{Triv1}, we proved that the orbits space has 8 different natural Frobenius manifold structures.